Home / Oceania / Australia / Angaston

 Oil power plant in South Australia, Australia.
 Approximate location -34.5034, 139.0246.

-Angaston is a 50 MW oil power plant in South Australia, Australia.
+Angaston is a 51 MW oil power plant in South Australia, Australia.
 It is operated by Infratil Energy Australia Pty Ltd. Based on reported annual generation of 2 GWh, it can supply roughly 628 homes.
-It ranks #234 of 512 Australia power plants by installed capacity.
-Its measured emissions of 1,556 t CO₂/yr (Climate TRACE) are equivalent to about 363 cars driven for a year.
+It ranks #263 of 536 Australia power plants by installed capacity.
+Commissioned in 2005, it is around 21 years old — relatively modern.
+Its modelled annual emissions are 1,556 t CO₂/yr (Climate TRACE), equivalent to about 363 cars driven for a year.
 In context, oil supplies about 2.2% of Australia's electricity; the national grid averages 525 gCO₂/kWh (38.6% low-carbon) (2025).

 2GWh reported / yr